jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    tags that need to be removed from the ``.xml`` template file in order to set the value of your variable to something.

-   Each change is a :class:`~sierra.core.experiment.xml.TagRm` object that takes the following arguments in its constructor:
+   Each change is a :class:`~sierra.core.experiment.definition.ElementRm` object that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the tag that you want to
       remove.

    #.
 Name of the tag you want to remove within the parent element.

-   ``gen_tag_addlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be added to the ``.xml`` template file.
+   ``gen_element_addlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be added to the ``.xml`` template file.

-   Each change is a :class:`~sierra.core.experiment.xml.TagAdd` object that takes the following arguments in its constructor:
+   Each change is a :class:`~sierra.core.experiment.definition.ElementAdd` object that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the tag that you want to
       add.